 Hmm, that water looks clean or it’s running.
 Should I drink it?

 This is absolutely not true.
-Many of the contaminants in water are not visible to the naked eye.
+Many of the contaminants in water are not visible without a microscope.
 There are dozens of bacteria and microorganisms that do not change the color of water.

 If you have a choice between murky stagnant water and clear running water, I would pick the latter… but it still needs to be purified.
 But if you have the time and energy, do find better water sources out in the wild.